WOVNio/WOVN.php/README.md

 This parameter tells WOVN.php which query parameters make pages unique.
 By default WOVN.io ignores query parameters when identifying unique pages.
-If you've created pages on WOVN.io with specific query parameters, you should add those query parameters to WOVN.php settings.
+If you've created pages on WOVN.io with specific query parameters, you should add those query parameters to `wovn.ini` settings.

 For instance, if you have all three pages `https://my-website.com/index.php`, `https://my-website.com/index.php?login=1` and